jakecimba/bulletin/README.md

 # bulletin
 ### This is bulletin.
 The most useful new tab experience ever made.<br/>
-Created with love by John and Jake Cimbalista.
+Created with love by John and Jake Cimbalista.<br/>
 This project is in progress.